Hall of Fame Show Jumper genetics analyzed via pedigree

 There are several 3/4 sibling configurations that concentrate the genetics: Arcadia/Hecuba 7x5x6 (Isonomy-Birdcatcher-Newminster), who are in-turn the dams of the 3/4 related Cyllene and Picton who build on the Newminster influence via Tadcaster...plus their sons: Bridge of Earn and Light Brigade 3x4 in the dam are also 3/4 related also bringing in Galopin through St. Simon.
 So the majority of jumper traits arrive from the root lines of Newminster/Birdcatcher/Galopin, with a lesser amount coming from American lines of Lexington RH-Boston RH and Vandal RH (via Hanover).

 Isonomy is an extraordinarily potent transmitter of Birdcatcher (3x4x4).
-Individual horses like this are the ones we need to become familiar with because they bring forward the background strength of important lines.
+Individual horses like this (concentrated in key bloodlines) are the ones we need to become familiar with because they bring forward the background strength of important lines.
+In this case everytime you add a line of Isonomy you get 3 lines of Birdcatcher.

 I love this horse; he was still competing and winning in his twenties and he retired sound.
 In his lineage it is Black Toney 4x5 that has the greatest genetic weight, further reinforced with the presence of his sister Prudery in the 5th.
 Black Toney's grandsire Commando is a Domino conduit and he carries 5 lines of the root jump line of Lexington RH.
 Black Toney (pictured below) is out of a Ben Brush mare made more powerful by two lines of Broomstick, a Ben Brush son, the whole group pulled forward yet again by the 3/4 siblings Halcyon/Shady Lady4x4.
 Ben Brush brings in 2 more lines of Lexington RH, making 7 lines in 7 generations.